captainigweh12/rejection-hero/README.md

 - Shows all active quests with progress
 - Quest cards with category, difficulty, and completion tracking

+**Quest Queue Section** ✨ NEW!
+- Shows all queued quests waiting to be started
+- Displays quest number in queue (#1, #2, etc.)
+- Shows rewards (XP and points) for each quest
+- Tap to start quest if you have available slots
+- Smart queue management - automatically starts next quest when slot opens
+- Visual feedback when slots are full

 ### 🎯 No Quest System (MAIN FEATURE)

 **AI-Generated Challenges**